- 1986-1991 Studies of Biochemistry and Crystallography, University Leipzig, Germany

 - 2017- Tier-1 Canada Research Chair in Structural Biology and Biophysics

-Since arrival at UM, Dr. Stetefeld has recruited ~$7.9M in infrastructure support, including grants from CFI (3), WED (2) and NSERC-RTI (8).
-He successfully received ~$10.2M to establish his research program, including support from the CRC-program (3), CIHR (7), NSERC (6), Heart-and-Stroke Foundation (3) and Multiple Sclerosis Society Canada (1).
+Since arrival at UM, Dr. Stetefeld has recruited ~$12.9M in infrastructure support, including grants from CFI (4), WED (2) and NSERC-RTI (8).
+He successfully received ~$10.2M to establish his research program, including support from the CRC-program (3), CIHR (8), NSERC (6), Heart-and-Stroke Foundation (3) and Multiple Sclerosis Society Canada (1).
+The latest addition, a cryo-3D TEM was supported in part by the Dean of FOS, CFI and an award by the Presidents office at UM.
 Dr. Stetefeld has published over hundred peer-reviewed research papers, including articles in Nature Communications (1), PlosBiology (1), Cancer Cell (1), Nature Genetics (1), Nature Structural Biology (2), EMBO J (5), PNAS (1), NAR (4) and Matrix Biology (5) and he has filed three international patent applications.
 Since 2009, in total 15 graduate students finished successfully their MSc/PhD-thesis.

 I have been running my own research program for more than two decades and I can say: “I have seen it all”.
 Over the years, I have realized that having access to world-class infrastructure and developing challenging research programs is only one part of the success story.
 The lab members, the collaborators abroad and the technical support staff play a pivotal role in each and every project and are essential to enjoy success, but also to fight through rough stretches.
 I am in the very fortunate situation to work with excellent colleagues in my own research group and to interact with very close friends in highly collaborative research projects.
 All of them demonstrate highest standards in research and tremendous enthusiasm for their work.

 I am very thankful for this opportunity!